 - Honors Program Goals

 - Transfer Student Information

 Hello Current and Prospective Honors Students!
 My name is Emily Hill and I work as an Honors Program Lecturer.
 My academic background is from the University of North Dakota (English and Honors Bachelors of Arts and Political Science Minor 2008; English Masters of Arts 2011).
 Although I am a new lecturer to the program as of August 2013, I have a long history with Honors.
 I was a member of the program throughout my undergraduate career as well as served as an Honors Resident Assistant in Johnstone/Fulton Hall (2005-2008) and a student member of the Honors Program Committee (2007-2008).

 Some of my academic interests include: composition and rhetoric studies, creative fiction/nonfiction writing, modern and postmodern American literature, medieval women's literature, film, politics, music, religion and women, and feminist theory.
-Along with my teaching commitments, I also assist the Honors Program with student advisement, prospective student recruitment, student orientation, co-advise the Honors Program Student Organization (HPSO) and advise the Honors Forum (our student literary publication).
+Along with my teaching commitments, I also assist the Honors Program with student advisement, prospective student recruitment, student orientation, I advise the Honors Program Student Organization (HPSO) and advise the Honors Forum (our student literary publication), and Honors Ambassadors.

 Honors Program Lecturer

 Grand Forks Chorales, Inc. Board Member, Grand Forks Master Chorale Alto II, Voices of the Valley Writing Project Co-Creator

 Courses Developed and Taught:

 - English 110: "Reading Culture", "Politics and Propaganda"

 - English 120: "Academic Writing: Politics and Propaganda", "Academic Writing: Fame Junkies"